Visit majormaps.vcu.edu for the online version with links.

 Program description

-Our program also has electives in several areas, including Business.
-Students may choose electives which will award them with a minor in Human Resource Management or General Business.
-See your advisor for information on how to complete these minors.
+Our program has a number of free/open electives in order to support the cross-disciplinary interests of each student.
+Students may choose electives towards a minor in areas such as instructional design and technology, human resource management or general business.
+Meet with your advisor for information on how to complete these minors.

 Career opportunities

-The field of Adult Learning and Human and Organizational Development has only strengthened over the past few years with the increasing number of employers realizing that employee learning and development is key to organizational sustainability.
-The U.S. Department of Labor estimates that the need for employees in the field of employee development and training is expected to be higher than the average growth in jobs overall.
+Join the growing field of Human and Organizational Development professionals!
+Organizations realize that employee training and development is critical to retention and excellence, and that is why the U.S. Department of Labor is seeing a job growth need in this are for years to come.
 Graduates with the BA in Human and Organizational Development will be prepared to pursue entry level positions in corporations, non-profits, government, as well as higher education as training coordinators, training specialists, instructional design technologists, learning and development specialists, and associate training specialists.

 Change of major requirements

 Submit a change of major form and email soeadvising@vcu.edu to schedule a change of major appointment to discuss your degree plan and requirements.
-Students must have a 2.5+ GPA in order to declare a teaching-licensure granting major.
+Students must have a 2.5+ GPA to declare this change of major.

 Bachelor-level job titles